Otis Earns Ecovadis Gold Sustainability Rating For Second Consecutive Year

-(MENAFN- PR Newswire) FARMINGTON, Conn., Oct.
-5, 2023 /PRNewswire/ -- Otis Worldwide Corporation (NYSE: OTIS ) earned a gold rating this year from EcoVadis, a global sustainability rating platform.
+(MENAFN- 3BL) FARMINGTON, Conn., October 6, 2023 /3BL/ - Otis Worldwide Corporation (NYSE: OTIS ) earned a gold rating this year from EcoVadis, a global sustainability rating platform.
 It's the second straight year Otis obtained the gold rating – ranking among the top 5% across all assessed companies.

 "This rating represents the global efforts of our colleagues to help people, societies and environments thrive today and into the future," said Senior Director of Environmental, Social, and Governance (ESG) Susan Lester.
 "The universal scorecard used by EcoVadis acts as a barometer for us to benchmark against and it's something we will continue to use as a guidepost to help our customers see our progress."